Ten states account for over 71 per cent of new COVID-19 cases | Health

 The other states in the list of 10 are Kerala, Tamil Nadu, Uttar Pradesh, Andhra Pradesh, West Bengal, Rajasthan, and Haryana.

-India's total active caseload has reached 37,36,648 and now comprises 16.76 per cent of the country's total infections.
-A net incline of 13,202 cases has been recorded in the total active caseload in a span of 24 hours.
+India's total active caseload has reached 37,36,648 and now comprises 16.76 percent of the country's total infections.
+A net increase of 13,202 cases has been recorded in the total active caseload in a span of 24 hours.

 Besides, 4,092 deaths were reported in a span of 24 hours.

-The cumulative number of COVID-19 vaccine doses administered in the country has exceeded 16.94 crore.
+The ministry said the cumulative number of COVID-19 vaccine doses administered in the country has exceeded 16.94 crores.

-Maharashtra, Rajasthan, Gujarat, Uttar Pradesh, West Bengal, Karmataka, Madhya Pradesh, Kerala, Bihar and Andhra Pradesh account for 66.78 per cent of the cumulative doses given so far in the country, the ministry said.
+Maharashtra, Rajasthan, Gujarat, Uttar Pradesh, West Bengal, Karnataka, Madhya Pradesh, Kerala, Bihar and Andhra Pradesh account for 66.78 percent of the cumulative doses given so far in the country, the ministry said.

 Cumulatively 17,84,869 beneficiaries in the age group of 18-44 years have received their first dose of COVID vaccine.